nicoespeon/understandlegacycode.com/content/blog/safely-restructure-codebase-with-dependency-graphs/index.md

 - [Jetbrains IDEs](https://www.jetbrains.com/) are usually able to generate dependency diagrams (e.g. [for example with Webstorm](https://www.jetbrains.com/help/webstorm/module-dependency-diagram.html#js_ts_module_dependency_diagram_analyze)).
 Along with other capabilities like automated refactorings, it's a great IDE to work with Legacy code.
 - If you're dealing with JavaScript/TypeScript, you're not so lucky.
 However, I found [Source Viz](https://github.com/cowchimp/source-viz), which is an attempt to build dependency matrixes.
 It has a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=cowchimp.source-viz-vscode) and [an online playground](https://source-viz.netlify.app/) you can try out.
+- [GraphViz](https://graphviz.org/) uses a simple language to generate graphs.
+You can either use it manually or plug it with a script.
+Many tools in many languages are compatible with it.

 Would you recommend any other tool here?
 [Let me know on Twitter](https://twitter.com/nicoespeon) or by subscribing to my newsletter where you can reach me out!